-7. Can a juvenile adjudication of delinquency affect the ability of a person to obtain a license to carry a firearm?
+12. Can a juvenile adjudication of delinquency affect the ability of a person to obtain a license to carry a firearm?

-Children who have been adjudicated delinquent of certain offenses in Pennsylvania CANNOT possess or use, or obtain a license to possess or use a firearm when they are otherwise legally permitted to do so.
+Children who have been adjudicated delinquent of certain offenses in Pennsylvania CANNOT possess or use a firearm, nor obtain a license to do the same, even when otherwise legally permitted to do so.
 18 Pa.
 C.S. § 6105(c)(7).